 GRADING: A=100 -90; B=89-80; C=79 -70; D=69-60; F \leq 59.
 'Incomplete' grades will be given only if a student has completed 75% of the anticipated coursework and in extraordinary circumstances, as determined in consultation with the Department Chair and/or Dean of Students.
-Incompletes will not be permitted in the case of 'getting behind', missing an important grade, or having typical absences.
+I will not support an Incomplete grade in the case of 'getting behind', missing an important grade, or having typical absences.
 Appeals for Incomplete grades will require substantial documentation before approval.
 Incomplete grades must be resolved as prescribed by the University.